-Do you want to create cool videos for your company but don’t have the experience, resources or time to go all out?
+Do you want to create cool videos for your company but don’t have the experience, resources, or time to go all out?
 If that’s the case, then you’ll find these DIY tools for video content creation pretty useful.
 You may not be able to bring your exact vision to life, but it’s a start.

 Here’s our pick of the best tools available online:

 Animoto is a veteran when it comes to platforms offering DIY video creation tools.
 The company was established in 2006 and is based in New York.
 It is cloud-based and allows its users to create videos from photos, clips, etc. There’s room for customization as well.
-Add sound and effects for a cool looking final product.
+Add sound and effects for a cool-looking final product.

 You can sign up and try out the free trial version, but the videos you make without any upgrades will have Animoto’s watermark on them.

-- 3000+ tracks available for Business users
+- 3000+ tracks available for Professional users

 - An assortment of customizable storyboards